Yiddish Studies

 The German Language Placement Exam

-The German Language Placement exam is offered periodically to those students who already speak the language, in order to determine to determine their proficiency level (A, B or C).
-For more information, and for the latest exam dates, please click here
+The German Language Placement Exam is offered every semester to students who already speak the language in order to determine their language level (Elementary, Intermediate, Advanced) and the right level language course.
+Visit our website for details.

 The German Language Program